rhidoyhasanmahmud/PHP-OOP/03 Encapsulation/README.md

 Note:: Encapsulation is the process of hidding the data of the object from outside world and accessed to it is restricted to members of the class.

+### PHP - Access Modifiers
+Properties and methods can have access modifiers which control where they can be accessed.

+There are three access modifiers:

+1. public - the property or method can be accessed from everywhere.
+This is default
+2. protected - the property or method can be accessed within the class and by classes derived from that class
+3. private - the property or method can ONLY be accessed within the class

 [ Obj -> Public Method/Items of Class -> after verification move another private items]